-These notes will help you find your way through I’m a Mathematician, Stay at home
+We’ve prepared these notes to help you find your way through I’m a Mathematician, Get me out of here.

 How to use the site